Shopify/tapioca/README.md

 If the previously used alternatives had their own configuration files, you should remove them as well.

 ## 2. Install Tapioca and generate RBI files
-*Star there in a fresh sorbet installation.*
+*Start here if you have a fresh sorbet installation.*

 ### Add Tapioca to your application's `Gemfile`